 Telemetry and intensive care unit (ICU) nurses work in the same setting but have different roles and responsibilities.
-Telemetry nurses work only in the telemetry unit, while ICU nurses may be assigned to any hospital area requiring critical-care nursing.
+Telemetry nurses work only in the telemetry unit, while intensive care unit nurses may be assigned to any hospital area requiring critical-care nursing.

 Telemetry nurses must be able to work quickly and efficiently without sacrificing patient safety.
 They also need excellent communication skills because they spend a lot of time communicating with physicians and other medical staff.
 The ability to speak many languages is also beneficial for telemetry nurses who work at large hospitals with diverse populations.